borgmatic-collective/docker-borgmatic/README.md

 ## Description ##

-This repository provides a Docker image for [Borgmatic](https://github.com/witten/borgmatic), a simple and efficient backup tool based on [Borgbackup](https://github.com/borgbackup).
-The image is designed to make it easy to set up and run Borgmatic (with Borg and optionally Cron daemon) within a Docker container, enabling you to streamline your backup process and ensure the safety of your data.
+This repository provides a Docker image for [borgmatic](https://github.com/witten/borgmatic), a simple and efficient backup tool based on [Borgbackup](https://github.com/borgbackup).
+The image is designed to make it easy to set up and run borgmatic (with Borg and optionally Cron daemon) within a Docker container, enabling you to streamline your backup process and ensure the safety of your data.

 > **Warning**
 > As of 2022-01-29 this image has switched to use [Supercronic](https://github.com/aptible/supercronic) instead of cron from alpine